FlipEnergy/redesigned-garbanzo/README.md

 - a free and super quick setup DNS service that allows me to use a sub domain of www.duckdns.org

 ### HTTPS
-- Yes, I would've setup Let's Encrypt for HTTPS in a real project
+- Yes, I would've setup Let's Encrypt for HTTPS in a more permanent project

-### There's a typo in the project ID
+### There's a typo in the GKE project ID
 - yeah... typed too fast and missed the h.
 Since I can't change it and this is temporary, I'll just keep it like that.

 ### Why is the repo named redesigned-garbanzo?